noam003/python-project-samples/README.md

 .

-*Italic Text* All projects are based on UDEMY Python Pro Bootcamp Challenges.
+_All projects are based on UDEMY Python Pro Bootcamp Challenges._